awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.Console.md

 + [Modifying or Disabling DynamoDB Auto Scaling Settings](#AutoScaling.Console.Modifying)

 When you use the AWS Management Console to create a new table, DynamoDB auto scaling is enabled for that table by default\.
 You can also use the console to enable auto scaling for existing tables, modify auto scaling settings, or disable auto scaling\.

+**Note**
+ For more advanced features like setting scale in and scale out cooldown times use the AWS Command Line Interface \(AWS CLI\) to manage DynamoDB auto scaling\.

 ## Before You Begin: Grant User Permissions for DynamoDB Auto Scaling<a name="AutoScaling.Permissions"></a>